 Centre for Global eHealth Innovation, University Health Network, Canada

 Tracey Herlihey has research experience predominantly within the field of cognitive psychology, cognitive neuroscience and vision science with some human factors research (both in health care and within a military setting).
 Most recently I have conducted heuristic and usability evaluations of medical devices and software interfaces and conducted ethnographic studies to identify user information, communication and technology needs both in isolated and remote communities as well as in urban centers.

 Tracey Herlihey is a PhD in Applied Psychology focusing on perception and performance with experience teaching Psychology and Design, Vision Science, Human Factors Research Methods, and Engineering Psychology.
 As a Human Factors Specialist, she has conducted heuristic and usability evaluations on medical devices and software interfaces for both private and public sector clients.

 National Center for Human Factors in Healthcare, USA

-Vicki Lewis’ research focuses on sociotechnical systems, systems engineering approaches to safety in health care, usability of medical devices.
+Vicki Lewis’ research focuses on socio-technical systems, systems engineering approaches to safety in health care, the usability of medical devices.

 Vicki Lewis is the Associate Director of the National Center for Human Factors in Healthcare.